Central European Football League: 2019

 This year the organization has surpassed all of its previous seasons.
 CEFL Championship participants hailed from 7 countries.
 Five of them were national champions, including the current standing two-time CEFL Bowl winners, and the other 2 were vice-champions.
 Newcomers from previous season have exited the Championship, and there were 3 new additions.
 Thonon Black Panthers and Milan Seamen formed the Western Conference together with Swarco Raiders.
 Calanda Broncos reinforced the Eastern Conference with Kragujevac Wild Boars and Koç Rams, and Panthers Wrocław were relocated to it.

 CEFL Cup doubled its membership to eight top-level teams.
 Previous season's additions have departed, and the newcomers were Italian league finalists Bolzano Giants, Russian champions Moscow Spartans, Romanian champions Bucharest Rebels, and Turkish Istanbul İTÜ Hornets, while Hungarian champions Budapest Wolves and Russian runners-up Moscow Patriots returned to CEFL flock.

 CEFL Bowl XIV was played in Chur, Switzerland on 8 June between Calanda Broncos and Swarco Raiders.
 This very exciting duel went to Swarco Raiders in the final seconds, and they triumphed by 46–42.
 Another excitement followed a day later in Bolzano Italy, where Moscow Spartans outlasted Bolzano Giants 15–14.

-ECTC finals, a successor of the Superfinals, were played at the Tivoli stadium in Innsbruck, where Swarco Raiders conquered Vienna Vikings with a 35–10 score.
+ECTC finals, a successor of the Superfinals, were played at the Tivoli stadium in Innsbruck, where two Austrian Football League teams played the final where the Swarco Raiders conquered Vienna Vikings with a 35–10 score.